Bubble Tea Under 200 Calories

 - large cup sizes

-This guide to How Many Calories Are in Bubble Tea compares the calorie content of popular drinks, helping you understand how many calories are in different options.
+For more examples, my How Many Calories Are in Bubble Tea guide compares the calorie content of popular drinks.

 Peach Fruit Tea with 25% Sugar